Opentrons/opentrons/performance-metrics/README.md

 ### Testing against real OT-2

-To push development packages to OT-2 run the following command from the root directory of this repo (assumes you have the `host` environment variable set)
+To push development packages to OT-2 run the following commands from the root directory of this repo:

 ```bash
 make -C performance-metrics push-no-restart host=<ot2-ip>